Keyboard shortcuts

 What happens if governance is captured?

 Forkable governance means users can fork to a better governance model.
 This creates exit competition: captured governance loses users to better-governed implementations.
 The threat of forking prevents capture.
-Unlike Bitcoin Core, you can fork the governance rules, not just the code.
+Here you can fork governance rules, not only application code.

 How does economic alignment work?